mchorse/reads/content/emoticons-changelog.md

 Emoticons's change log.

+## Version 0.4.1

+This tiny patch update makes Emoticons work with Blockbuster 1.6.4.

+**Compatible** with McLib **1.0.4** and optionally with Blockbuster **1.6.4** and Metamorph **1.1.10**.
+It doesn't mean that future versions of McLib, Blockbuster and Metamorph would be incompatible, but older versions are most likely incompatible.

+* Fixed a crash with Blockbuster 1.6.4

 ## Version 0.4

 This small update that adds 9 different emote and fixes a couple of bugs.